amartin755/tcppump/PACKET_REFERENCE.md

 For packets with LLC header both parameters 'dsap' and 'ssap' have to be defined,

-Destination Service Access point (range 0 - 0xff)
+Destination Service Access point (integer: range 0 - 0xff)

     dsap

-Source Service Access Point (range 0 - 0xff)
+Source Service Access Point (integer: range 0 - 0xff)

     ssap

-Control word (range 0 - 0xffff; default 3); will be compiled to a 8 bit value, if bit 0/1 == 1, otherwise compiled to 16 bit value
+Control word (integer: range 0 - 0xffff; default 3); will be compiled to a 8 bit value, if bit 0/1 == 1, otherwise compiled to 16 bit value

     control (optional)

 __LLC header with SNAP extension__

 LLC header parameters must not be defined for snap packets.
 Their content is filled automatically.
 Otherwise a normal LLC packet is compiled.
-Organizationally Unique Identifier (range 0 - 0xffffff)
+Organizationally Unique Identifier (integer: range 0 - 0xffffff)

     oui

-Protocol type (range 0 - 0xffff)
+Protocol type (integer: range 0 - 0xffff)

     protocol